Bin4ry/deejayeye-modder/Readme.md

 After a while and discussions on Slack with active "NFZ" workers, it was decided to make a public release for the NFZ unlocking patches.
 There was already an app patch that removes some upgrade warning.
 It has been merged with the new parts and renamed removeNFZ_ApplicationPart
 As the name tells, this is the Application part only and you will still need to make some firmware modifications (much simpler than module mixing) that will also be released soon.
-Stay tuned on Slack channel !
+Stay tuned on Slack channel!
 Without the firmware part, the NFZ is still active onboard the birds and will actually prevent flying DJI NFZ

 This release has been made possible thanks to hard work of alexstalker, Len, quad808, d95gas, jezzab, bin4ry and others.

-There was a previous "no NFZ unlocking policy" in the modder with following reasons :
+There was a previous "no NFZ unlocking policy" in the modder with following reasons:

 ##### Reasons: